lostwoods91/LyraIntegrationTest/README.md

 - 'Error: Native pointer usage in member declaration detected' (see above) because of my FMOD installed plugin.
 - Chestory's InventoryManagerComponent registration issue (see UInventoryManagerFixedComponent::OnComponentCreated() for details).
 - GameFeature plugins can depend from each other!
 This allow me to use ShooterCore base functionalities in GameFeature plugin and extend them!
+- LyraAbilitySets can grant abilities, effects and even attribute sets for you, avoiding a lot of boilerplate!

 ## Time spent
 5 hours - experience and game feature comprehension and setup